-StorEn Technology is developing a new generation of vanadium flow batteries.
-Building upon the demonstrated strengths of vanadium flow batteries such as durability and sturdiness, StorEn R&D activities led to the development of the MultiPointFlow™ technology improving the electrical efficiency of the stack.
-Further patent applications were filed focusing on the reduction of the balance of plant and extension of service intervals.
+StorEn Technology manufactures a new generation of proprietary vanadium flow batteries.
+Building upon the demonstrated strengths of vanadium flow batteries such as durability and sturdiness, StorEn R&D activities led to the development of the Multigrids™ technology that dramatically improves the electrical efficiency and power density of the stack.
+Additional patents focus on the reduction of the balance of plant and extension of service intervals, making StorEn’s batteries virtually maintenance-free.

 StorEn solutions can deliver superior performances at a lower manufacturing cost and TCOs, thus fulfilling market demand for efficient and cost-effective energy storage.